Life cycle assessment (LCA) framework definitions

 Acidification potential quantifies the potentially damaging effects of acidic atmospheric depositions (i.e., rain, sleet, snow) as a result of the natural hydration of acidic gaseous emissions (e.g., SOx, NOx) in the atmosphere.

-Eco-toxicity potential indicates the toxicity risk to ecosystems posed by the system processes (waste/pollutant/emissions).
+Eco-toxicity potential indicates the eco-toxicity impacts to ecosystems posed by the system processes (waste/pollutant/emissions).

 The level of eco-toxicity potential will depend on estimates of environmental fate (i.e., the destiny of each waste/pollutant/emission after release into the environment) and ecosystem exposure (i.e., the extent to which each waste/pollutant/emission is exposed to the ecosystem).

-Eutrophication is the impact of over-fertilisation or excess supply of nutrients on land or aquatic environments, in particular nitrogen and phosphorous, leading to increased plant/algae growth and bacterial use of oxygen, which in turn leads to oxygen starvation and loss of aquatic biomass across all food chain levels.
+Eutrophication is the impact of cumulative fertilization or excess supply of nutrients on land or aquatic environments, in particular nitrogen and phosphorous, leading to increased plant/algae growth and bacterial use of oxygen, which in turn leads to oxygen starvation and loss of aquatic biomass across all food chain levels.

-Global warming potential indicates the potential of a greenhouse gas to trap extra heat in the atmosphere over time in relation to carbon dioxide.
+Global warming potential indicates the potential of a greenhouse gas to trap extra heat in the atmosphere over time.
 The enhanced heat trapping in the atmosphere (i.e., the “greenhouse effect”) is caused by the absorption of infrared radiation by a given gas.

-The GWP also depends on the atmospheric lifetime of a gas, and the time horizon considered (for example, GWP20 is based on the energy absorbed over 20 years, whereas GWP100 is based on the energy absorbed over 100 years.
+The GWP also depends on the atmospheric lifetime of a gas, and the time horizon considered (for example, GWP20 is based on the energy absorbed over 20 years, whereas GWP100 is based on the energy absorbed over 100 years).
+As reference, the GWP of carbon dioxide is 1.

-Each greenhouse gas has a specific global warming potential which is used to calculate the CO2-equivalent (CO2e).
+Each greenhouse gas has a specific global warming potential which is used to calculate the CO2-equivalent (CO2e) by multiplying the mass of gas emitted by its GWP.

 Land use, as an impact indicator, refers to all degradative land use, and takes into account the length of time over which such use is sustained, and the degree to which the land can be restored to its original condition after the use has ceased.